diegozea/BioSeq.jl/doc/Reference.md

 8-bit bits type for Nucleotides (ribo-and deoxyribonucleic acids) as a subtype for BioUnit.
 Vectors of Nucleotides can be used as DNA or RNA Sequences and Matrices as Alignments

+	Nucleotide8bit

+Type in development wrapping an `Uint8` for faster test over nucleotides sequences.
+The Bit-Level Coding Scheme is described on: [ Paradis, Emmanuel.
+"A Bit-Level Coding Scheme for Nucleotides."
+(2007). ](http://ape.mpl.ird.fr/misc/BitLevelCodingScheme_20April2007.pdf)

 	AminoAcid

 8-bit bits type for Amino Acids as a subtype of BioUnit Vectors of Amino Acids can be used as Protein Sequences and Matrices as Alignments

-	DNA2Seq
+	Nucleotide2bitSeq
+	Nucleotide2bitBase

-DNA Sequence of 2 bits, only for A C T G.
+`Nucleotide2bitSeq` is for nucleotide sequence of 2 bits, only for A C T/U G.
-Contains 2 `BitVector` named `b1` and `b2`:
+Slice with `Int` return a `Nucleotide2bitBase` type Contains 2 `BitVector` named `b1` and `b2`:

 b1\b2 | false | true